Introduction#

 Finding the zeros of a function: solving \(f(x) = 0\).

-Fitting polynomials to a collection of data points, either exactly (colocation) or approximately (least-squares).
+Fitting polynomials to a collection of data points, either exactly (collocation) or approximately (least-squares).

 Approximating a function by a polynomial, or several polynomials.